LorenEarl/SledgeDistillery/README.md

 # Purpose: To fulfill the need for Sledge Distillery to better document customer history in order to better comply with Texas State regulations.

 # Description: The applicaiton will verify/deny customer's request to purchase based on cross referencing a database containing their purchase history.

+# Points of Interest: FirstWindow-Class which initializes application first page, Verify()-Function which contains verification logic and is the command of the "verify" button
+#                 IDNumber-Variable where the entered ID Number is stored, SelectedState-Variable where the selected value from the ID State combobox is stored
+#                 SelectedVolume-Variable where the selected value from the purchase volume combobox is stored, VolumeNumber-parsed int value of volume (calculation purposes)

 #Begin

 from tkinter import *